 Upon his arrival in the US he was employed at the Wolhurst Country Club in Littleton, Colorado where he earned $1 a day and payed $1 a day for room and board.
 After four months of earning only tips he received a $100 gift from a customer.
 It was that generous gift that allowed Joseph to purchase a very cheap car which he drove to Kansas City which was the first large city east of Littleton.

 It was in Kansas City that he worked at the Muelbach Hotel as a captain in the Terrace Grill.
-From there he moved onto work at the Colony Steak House under his favorite employer and advisor Ralph Gaines and to this day holds a reverence for this man and the impact he had in Joseph's life.
+From there he moved onto work at the Colony Steak House under his favorite employer and adviser Ralph Gaines and to this day holds a reverence for this man and the impact he had in Joseph's life.
 While under his employment he was then inducted into the US Army where he served 2 years.
 After his stint in the service he returned to The Colony Steak House and became Manager.
 From here he moved on to manage the Meadowbrook Country Club.

 Lake of the Ozarks